scientific-python/specs/purpose-and-process/index.md

     The script currently only supports adding one author.
     If you need to add additional authors, just edit the text file.

-    Additional files associated with a SPEC document may be kept in a directory with the same filename (without the `.md` extension) as the SPEC.
+    Additional files associated with a SPEC document may be kept in the directory containing the SPEC.
-    For example, files associated with `spec-0000.md` are in `spec-0000`.
+    For example, files associated with `spec-0000/index.md` are in `spec-0000/`.

     Leave the `draft` field set to `true` and the `endorsed-by` field empty.